Baigan Choka: Delicious Roasted Eggplant Breakfast Dish (Great with Sada Roti)

-Baigan choka is a delicious Trini breakfast side dish made with fire roasted eggplant (baigan), garlic, oil and seasonings.
+Baigan choka is a delicious Trini breakfast side dish made with fire roasted eggplant (baigan), garlic, oil and seasonings and is served with sada roti.
 It is likely a derivative of baingan ka chokha.

 The dish comes from East Indian cuisine where “baigan” translates to eggplant and “choka” is a traditional Indian cooking technique where veggies are roasted over an open flame, peeled and mixed with hot oil and aromatic flavorings like onion and garlic.